CAP: Evaluation of Persuasive and Creative Image Generation: Related Work

 \section{Related Work}

-\textbf{Text-image alignment.} With the advancement of T2I models \cite{AuraFlow, sdxl, chen2023pixart} in generating high-quality images, the evaluation of text-image alignment for explicit text descriptions has become a widely explored area. \cite{huang2023t2i, park2021benchmark} have introduced benchmarks for alignment evaluation.
-Unlike the advertisement generation task, the text prompts in both benchmarks are visually explicit descriptions.
-Some approaches compute \textit{image-image similarity} between the ground-truth images (real images in a dataset) and the generated images, using CLIP \cite{CLIP} or FID \cite{FID}.
+\textbf{Text-image alignment.} With the advancement of T2I models \cite{AuraFlow, sdxl, chen2023pixart} in generating high-quality images, the evaluation of text-image alignment for explicit text descriptions has been widely explored.
+Some approaches compute \textit{image-image similarity} between the ground-truth images (real images in a dataset) and the generated images, using FID \cite{FID} and IS \cite{IS}.
 These methods reward high similarity of the generated images to the ground-truth images.
-However, this evaluation overlooks the creativity of the images.
-Another group of metrics computes \textit{text-image alignment} between prompt and generated images, using CLIP-score \cite{CLIP_score} and BLIP-score \cite{BLIPscore}.
-However, these methods fail even in evaluation of images generated for complex explicit prompts \cite{VQA}.
-Some methods use \textit{LLMs and MLLMs to compute image-text alignment} \cite{VQA, T2Iscorer, evalalign} by fine-tuning an LLM or MLLM to answer questions, e.g. ``Does the image show [T2I Prompt]?
+However, this evaluation over-focuses on low-level perceptual quality while overlooking the creativity of the images and alignment with intended messages.\footnote{We experimented with FID and IS, but obtained counterintuitive results: better, more recent models like FLUX underperformed older models like SDXL, demonstrating these metrics are not appropriate for ad image generation evaluation.} Another group of metrics computes \textit{text-image alignment} between prompt and generated images, using CLIPScore \cite{CLIP_score} and BLIPScore \cite{BLIPscore}.
+However, due to the limitation of these methods in understanding compositional and complex prompts, these methods fail even in evaluation of images generated for complex explicit prompts \cite{VQA}.
+Some methods use \textit{LLMs and MLLMs to compute image-text alignment} \cite{VQA, T2Iscorer, evalalign} by fine-tuning an LLM or MLLM to answer questions, e.g. ``Does the image show [T2I Prompt]?''
 Others \cite{QCA, VQ2, TIFA} first generate questions given the T2I prompt and use these as prompts for VLMs to score the images.
 These methods have limited usability in our setting where the prompt is a message that does not explicitly mention the visual content, and two totally visually different images can convey the same message.
-Other methods \cite{ImageReward, HPSV2, socialReward, PickScore} rely on \textit{human feedback}. \cite{ImageReward} utilizes fine-tuned BLIP \cite{BLIPscore} as the backbone followed by a Multi-layer Perceptron to predict the score. \cite{HPSV2, PickScore, socialReward} fine-tune CLIP \cite{CLIP} on the human feedback to predict the score given the prompt and image.
+Other methods \cite{ImageReward, HPSV2, socialReward, PickScore} rely on \textit{human feedback}.
 Although these models are fine-tuned with (expensive) human feedback, they rely on VLMs, which have limited capacity to capture semantics in persuasive images \cite{wacv}.
 Finally, \cite{concept,fan2024prompt} focus on the image generation of concepts like peace rather than conveying a persuasive message and \cite{wu2024imagine} proposes a method to generate images based on abstract description which still includes the visual elements.
 We propose a method to evaluate generation based on visually implicit text messages (few objects specified).